Updated July 13, 2023

 What is a Financial Guarantee?

-- Financial guarantee refers to a promise made by one entity or person to the lender for the debt obligation of another entity or person such that if that entity is unable to meet the obligations, the entity taking the responsibility would pay on behalf (i.e., make good the default).
+A financial guarantee refers to a promise made by one entity or person to the lender for the debt obligation of another entity or person.
+If that entity cannot meet the obligations, the entity taking the responsibility would pay on behalf (i.e., make good the default).

-- However, not always the entire liability is guaranteed.
-That means the guarantor may choose to provide assurance only in respect of principal or interest component only.
+However, not always the entire liability is guaranteed.
+That means the guarantor may only provide assurance regarding the principal or interest component.

 How to Value Financial Guarantee?

-Valuation here refers to recognition of the probable liability in the books of accounts of the guarantor.
+Valuation here refers to recognizing the probable liability in the books of accounts of the guarantor.
 Remember the basic meaning of financial guarantee.
-The liability of the guarantor crystallizes when the obligee (i.e., the person on whose behalf guarantee is given) defaults on any payment.
+The guarantor’s liability crystallizes when the obligee (i.e., the person on whose behalf the guarantee is given) defaults on any payment.
 So, the readers of the financial statement of the guarantor have the right to know about such events that may happen.
 Hence, the following recognition rules are followed:

 - Initial, i.e., first recognition, is done at fair value.

-- The initial recognition is done at the premium received, and liability is booked if the premium is received.
+- The initial recognition is done at the premium received, and liability is booked if the premium receives.

-- If no premium is received, the fair value should be calculated such that the economic benefits of the guarantee are reflected in the value.
-Compute the two present values of net contractual cash flows in the present debt contract with a guarantee (Say A) and net contractual cash flows in a debt contract without guarantee (say B).
+- If no premium receives, the fair value should calculate such that the economic benefits of the guarantee are reflected in the value.
+Compute the two present net contractual cash flow values in the present debt contract with a guarantee (Say A) and net contractual cash flows in a debt contract without guarantee (say B).
 Fair value is A-B here.

 Subsequent recognition means revaluation at the end of the reporting period.
-The guarantee liability is recognized as higher of
+The guarantee liability recognize as higher than of

 - Loss allowance, i.e., the expected credit loss of the creditors in the next 12 months.
-Expected credit loss means an increase in the risk of default of the creditor.
+Expected credit loss means an increase in the creditor’s default risk.

 - Liability recognized earlier less amortization till date.
-Amortisation is deducted since, as time passes, the risk of default decreases.
+Amortization deducts since, as time passes, the risk of default decreases.

 Example of Financial Guarantee

-- One of the classic examples is where a parent company offers a financial guarantee for a subsidiary company.
-Say Company A has subsidiary Company X. Company X wish to construct a plant for its factory and would require funds to the tune of $ 50 million from a banker.
+- A classic example is when a parent company offers a financial guarantee for a subsidiary company.
+Say Company A has a subsidiary, Company X. Company X wishes to construct a plant for its factory and would require $ 50 million from a banker.
 The banker has lower assurance on the repaying capacity of Company X & thus asks for a guarantee.
 Company A provides a guarantee for the same.
-Now, if Company X defaults, Company A will make good the default.
+If Company X defaults, Company A will make good the default.

-- Any vendor who is uncertain about the ability of the customer to pay for the goods may ask for a financial guarantee.
-In such a case, the bankers of the customer may provide a guarantee of payment.
+- Any vendor uncertain about the customer’s ability to pay for the goods may ask for a financial guarantee.
+In such a case, the customer’s bankers may provide a payment guarantee.
 This way, the bank will pay the vendor if the customer defaults.

-Below are the different examples of Financial Guarantee:
+Below are the different examples of Financial Guarantees: